 Why EV Stocks Aren't Made Equal

 We recommended Workhorse back in Jan.
-30, when it traded for just $2.76.
-Readers who listened would have banked 689% profit by now.
+30, 2020, when it traded for just $2.76.
+Many readers who listened would have banked more than a 689% profit.

-Nikola, on the other hand, has taken a relative nosedive since its IPO in June.
-The stock went from a high of $79 to just $18, a 77% loss for investors who bought at the top.
+Nikola, on the other hand, took a relative nosedive since its June 2020 IPO.
+The stock went from a high of $79 to as low as $18, a 77% loss for investors who bought at the top.